crisaliscarrion/HotelBookings/README.md

 ### Booking and Cancellation trends:

-* **Cancellation Percentage** The data showed that in all bookings there is a cancellation percentage of 37.07 % Moreover, 27.74% of the cancellations came from City Hotels in comparison to the 9.32% from the Resorts Hotels.
-Out of all the customer types(Group, Contract, Transient-Part, and Transient, the last one had the biggest cancellation percentage with 30.6 %.
+* **Cancellation Percentage** The data showed an overall cancellation rate of 37.07%.
+Among these, 27.74% came from City Hotels, compared to 9.32% from Resort Hotels.
+Transient customers had the highest cancellation rate at 30.6%.

-* **Monthly Cancellation Percentage** The top 3 months with the highests cancellations rate are August, July and May respectively while the months with the least cancellations rate are January, December and November respectively.
-Similarly, the customer type with the highest cancellation rate during the hightests months are the Transient type with 8.76% in August, 8.23% in July and 7.60% in May.
-In relation to the type of hotels, the City Hotel had the highest cancellation rates for the peak 3 months  with 7.53 % in August, 6.90%in May, and 6.78% in July.
+* **Monthly Cancellation Percentage** The top three months with the highest cancellation rates were August, July, and May, while the months with the lowest rates were January, December, and November.
+The Transient customer type had the highest cancellation rate during the peak months, with 8.76% in August, 8.23% in July, and 7.60% in May.
+For hotels, the City Hotel had the highest cancellation rates during these months (e.g., 7.53% in August, 6.90% in May, and 6.78% in July).

-* **Busiest Months** Similarly the pattern follows and shows the months with the most bookings are August, and July respectively.
+* **Busiest Months**  The months with the most bookings were August and July, following a similar pattern to cancellations.

 ![cancellations by customer type and hotel](https://github.com/user-attachments/assets/3941a4d0-e1fe-4068-a4de-c233ac1119dd)